 Volunteering in state parks or for historic sites is another great way to trade work hours for camping.
 Research the state parks and recreation website for that state and find out how to see the opportunities available for that state.

-Just to be clear….I am NOT endorsing debt of any kind.
-I am not telling you this is a good choice for you.
+Just to be clear….we are NOT endorsing debt of any kind.
+We am not telling you this is a good choice for you.
 Only you can make that decision.
-I referred to Dave Ramsey above, and he would not agree with what I am saying here, but it works for us just fine.
+We referred to Dave Ramsey above, and he would not agree with what we are saying here, but it works for us just fine.

 We have a travel points credit card.
+The best credit card we have found is the Capital One Venture Card.
 When we went full-time, we got it to put all of our monthly purchases and auto drafts on it and then pay it off every month.
 We NEVER carry a balance.
 We use a budget app to track our expenses so we don’t overspend on our credit card.

 This helps us save money in a variety of ways.
 It makes our banking easier by having all of our expenses land in one place and have one payment every month.